RichardGabelman/Wikipedia-Traverse/README.md

 Requires spacy, https://spacy.io/usage#installation
 Utilizes the large spacy pipeline package which requires installation

-Requires the requests library and the BeautifulSoup4
+Requires the requests library and the BeautifulSoup4 library

 Usage: